federicobozzini/unige-data-warehouse/project/README.md

 With the queries involving prices and revenues I noted that small differences betweeen the 2 different versions of the query are possible.
 This is due to rounding errors on the calculations.

 ### Olap Queries

+The Olap queries can be found in the file olapQueries.sql .

 #### Comparison of detailed and summarized data [window partitioning] - q10